rlauer6/text-markdown/README.md

 # WARNING

-This Readme is from the original version of Markdown; not all of the information contained herein is applicable to Test::Markdown the CPAN module that includes this file.
+This Readme is from the original version of Markdown; not all of the information contained herein is applicable to Text::Markdown the CPAN module that includes this file.
 See the module's POD file for more information.